Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games over the last 10 matchups when favored by oddsmakers, the Braves have a record of 4-5.
+- In nine games as the favorite over the last 10 matchups, the Braves have a record of 3-6.

-- Over their last 10 games, the Braves are 2-1-0 against the spread.
+- The Braves have won two of their last four games against the spread.

 Explore More About This Game